kozhabergenova/devvie/README.md

   export FMC_INSECURE_SKIP_VERIFY=true
   export NETBOX_API_TOKEN=<Your Netbox API Token>
   ```
-Replace "Your Username for FMC", "Your Username for FMC" and "Your Netbox API Token" with your actual credentials.
+Replace "Your Username for FMC", "Your Password for FMC" and "Your Netbox API Token" with your actual credentials.
 This approach ensures that sensitive information such as usernames and passwords are not hardcoded into your Terraform configuration files.

 # How the repository is structured ?